Running WRF¶

 Automatic Moving Nests (Vortex-following)¶

-To use this option, the WRF code must be configured and compiled with the vortex-following nesting option (option 3), in addition to the distributed-memory parallelization option (dmpar) to make use of multiple processors.
+This option requires WRF to be configured and compiled with vortex-following nesting (option 3) and distributed-memory parallelization option (dmpar) to utilize multiple processors.

 Note